Hatchet Go V1 Migration Guide

 type.

-In the V1 SDK, workflows and tasks are configured using the create
+In the V1 SDK, tasks are configured using the create

 package.
 The create

-package provides a number of options for configuring tasks and workflows, such as setting the task name, setting the task’s parent tasks, and setting the task’s wait conditions:
+package provides a number of options for configuring tasks, such as setting the task name, setting the task’s parent tasks, and setting the task’s wait conditions:

 // import the create package